Strong path convergence from Loewner driving function convergence: Introduction

 \subsection{Main result}

-We now describe the main results of this paper.
+$\!\!\!$We now describe the main results of this paper.
 Throughout we will let $(\gam^j)$ denote a sequence in $\simplepaths$, as is the case in applications of interest.
-Our main deterministic result is the following:
+Our main deterministic result is the following: \begin{theorem} Let $\Psi$ be any countable dense subset of $\HH$, and let $(\gam^j)$ be a sequence in $\simplepaths$ such that for every $x\in\Psi$, we have